 Put the chocolate in a wide-mouthed jar or glass bowl and place it in a small pan.
 Add water to the pan to about half-way up the vessel with the chololate.
 Gently heat the water so that the chocolate melts.
 Do not let the heating water bubble, lest water drops end up in the chocolate.
 Stir the chocolate to make sure it is all melted.
 Put the berries on a piece of waxed paper [or a silicon mat] on a small tray that will fit in the ‘fridge.
 The berries must be perfectly dry – no water drops, lest the chocolate ‘seize up.’
 Pick up a berry by the leaves/stem and dip into the chocolate until it is coated about 2/3 of the way up.
 You may have to roll it a bit to coat it.
 As you remove it from dipping, wipe it gently against the side of the vessel, as you would wipe excess paint from a paintbrush.
 Lay the coated berry on the waxed paper and continue with the other berries.
 Put the berries in the ‘fridge to harden and cool.
 Cool any excess chololate and keep in the ‘fridge for any future use.

 S’More: 145 calories 4.7 g fat 0.5 g fiber 2 g protein 24.5 g carbs 22.5 mg Calcium The Girl Scouts of America tell their members that this campfire treat was invented by them.
-No summer is complete without the gooey-chocolatey goodness of the s’more.
+No summer is complete without the gooey-chocolatey goodness of the s’more, which were invented by the Girl Scouts of America.
 The name is a contraction of “I want some more.”
 I must say I was surprised at the low calorie count.

-1 graham cracker, broken in half cross-wise along the perforations 1 marshmallow – regular size, neither mini nor monstrous 3 sections of one standard Hershey Milk Chocolate Bar
+1 graham cracker, broken in half cross-wise along the perforations 1 marshmallow – regular size, neither mini nor monstrous 3 sections of one standard Hershey Milk or Special Dark Chocolate Bar

 On one of the halves of the cracker, place the chocolate.
 Cook the marshmallow the way you like it.
 Put the marshmallow on the chocolate, top with the other piece of cracker.
 Push down on the top to squish the marshmallow so it oozes out the sides a little.
 Eat immediately.